invad0r/notable-notes/notes/make.md

 tags: [buildsystem, c, go]
 title: make
 created: '2019-07-30T06:19:49.167Z'
-modified: '2023-03-25T12:40:40.022Z'
+modified: '2023-05-01T14:37:46.039Z'
 ---

 # make

+> GNU make utility to maintain groups of programs

-> works on the premise that you have specify a dependency, and then a rule to resolve that dependency [stackoverflow](https://stackoverflow.com/a/2209932/2087704)
+- works on the premise that you have specify a dependency, and then a rule to resolve that dependency [stackoverflow.com/why-is-no-one-using-make-for-java](https://stackoverflow.com/a/2209932/2087704)
-> typically convert a main.c file to a main.o file then run `cc main.c`
+- typically converts `main.c` to `main.o` then runs `cc main.c`

-> `Makefile.am` is a programmer-defined file and is used by `automake` to generate the `Makefile.in` file

-- `.am` stands for `automake`
-- `.in` input for `configure` think of template

 ## install